emc-openstack/vnxe-cinder-driver/README.md

 ## Authentication

-VNXe credentials are needed so that the driver could talk with the VNXe array.
+VNXe credentials are needed so that the driver could interact with the array.
 Credentials in Local and LDAP scopes are supported.

 * Local user's san_login: Local/<username> or <username>
 * LDAP user's san_login: <LDAP Domain Name>/<username>

 ## Multiple Pools Support

-Option `storage_pool_names` is used to specify which storage pool or pools of a VNXe system could be used by a Block Storage back end.
+Option `storage_pool_names` is used to specify which storage pool or pools of a VNXe/Unity system could be used by a Block Storage back end.
 To specify more than one pool, separate storage pool names with a comma.
-If `storage_pool_names` is not configured, the Block Storage back end uses all the pools on the VNXe array.
+If `storage_pool_names` is not configured, the Block Storage back end uses all the pools on the array.
 The scheduler will choose which pool to place the volume based on the capacities and capabilities of the pools when more than one pools are managed by a Block Storage back end.
 Note that the option 'storage_pool_name' has been deprecated, the user should use the option 'storage_pool_names' instead.

 When a Block Storage back end is managing more than one pool, if the user wants to create a volume on a certain storage pool, a volume type with an extra spec specified storage pool should be created first, then the user can use this volume type to create the volume.